 If you’re a KNIME node developer, expect more on the API, data type extensions, and other technical background in upcoming blog posts.

-Now we hope you enjoy previewing the new Columnar Backend in the nightly version of KNIME Analytics Platform.
+Now we hope you enjoy trying out the new Columnar Table Backend extension.